TSdreamer/Chemical-and-Process-Engineering-Interactive-Simulations/README.md

 # Chemical and Process Engineering Interactive Simulations

-[We](http://cacheme.org) prepared interactive IPython/Jupyter notebooks with simulations for chemical and process engineering courses and posting them in this repository.
-These simulations will allow the user to change equation parameters —using just sliders and buttons— in order to obtain a better understanding of the system being modeled.
+[We](http://uowhydrogen) prepared interactive IPython/Jupyter notebooks with simulations for chemical and process engineering courses and posting them in this repository.
+These simulations will allow the users to change equation parameters —using just sliders and buttons— in order to obtain a better understanding of the system being modeled.

 :fire: **NEW!** [Try this code on your web-browser, no installation required!](http://mybinder.org/repo/CAChemE/learn)

- Since we are using [IPython/Jupyter Notebooks](http://jupyter.org/), you  can also reproduce and modify them installing [Anaconda](http://continuum.io/downloads) (a completely free Python distribution, including for commercial use and redistribution).

 ## TL;DR
 We wanted to reproduce [this work](http://www.learncheme.com/home) (learnChemE.com) with [this technology](http://www.nature.com/news/ipython-interactive-demo-7.21492) (Nature and IPython)

 ---

-## Some examples
+## Some Examples

 #### [Heterogeneous Batch Stirred Tank Reactor](http://nbviewer.ipython.org/github/CAChemE/learn/blob/master/Stirred-Tank-Reactor/Heterogeneous-batch-STR.ipynb)